hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

 Materials
 =========

-Materials in 3ds are defined in various color and percent chunks wich can include either integer percent and 24bit color values or float color and percent values, both can be read by the importer and will be converted to blender values.
+Materials in 3ds are defined in various color and percent chunks which can include either integer percent and 24bit color values or float color and percent values, both can be read by the importer and will be converted to blender values.
 The exporter uses the integer values, since this is used from 3ds version 3 and above.
-The material definitions wich Blender can use are the following:
+The material definitions which Blender can use are the following:

 - 3ds Diffuse Color <-> blender Base Color
 - 3ds Specular Color <-> blender Specular Color